 Anwendungen (3 Ladungen).

 Gib 1 Ladung aus: Ermitteln.
 Falls die Probe gelingt, darfst du automatisch einem Gegner entkommen, der mit dir in einen Kampf verwickelt ist.
-Dies Aktion provoziert keine Gelegenheitsangriffe.
+Diese Aktion provoziert keine Gelegenheitsangriffe.

 Baffled and disappointed when you saw this card?